MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 **analyze later**: Das Wetter im Herbst ist sehr schön.
 Es ist manchmal sonnig, manchmal bewölkt, aber nie zu kalt oder zu heiß. (practice to write the same phrase like this.
 Make a connector section / vocab section)

-Hast du - do you have
+Hast du - do you have (not Have To - muss)
 	 Hast du einen Mann
 	 Habe kein not have
 	 hat has